In this article we discuss the following topics related to gift ideas for older loved ones:

 Many older adults wish to maintain their autonomy.
 It’s a valuable part of acquiring more knowledge about oneself, and a point of pride.
 Understandably therefore, you may also want to consider their security.
 Where they value their security and autonomy most is in their home.
 Most adults want to age in place, meaning remain in the home, as they get older.

-The kitchen is the part of the house that is used most frequently, especially for family gatherings.
-But it is also where serious accidents can occur, especially for older adults.
+The kitchen is the part of the house that is used most frequently, especially for preparing food for family gatherings.
+Unfortunately, it is also where serious accidents can occur, especially for older adults.
 According to the Federal Emergency Management Agency (FEMA), adults over the age of 65 are more than twice more likely to die from a kitchen fire than the general population.
 To mitigate these risks, the following gifts may prove useful:

 - The once simple job of opening a can may now be harder for someone with arthritis or Parkinson’s, so a great gift to lighten the burden would be a battery powered can opener.
 They are quite simple, and all that is required is to attach the can to the appliance, and then it propels the can on it’s own.

-If your loved one often forgets things or is struggling with the beginnings of dementia or other memory problems, reminder gifts might be useful and appreciated.
+If your parent or other loved one often forgets things or is struggling with the beginnings of dementia or other memory problems, reminder gifts might be useful and appreciated.
 Memory problems can range from simply misplacing keys, to not remembering to take their medication, a mistake that can have serious consequences.
-Here are some suggestions that can help them with these problems:
+Here are some suggested gift ideas that can help them with these problems:

 - A great gift idea that helps bring their independence back is The Reminder Rosie.
 This mechanism is used to remind adults to perform daily activities such as taking medications and keeping appointments.
 This product is voice activated, so it requires no touch, which is perfect for the visually impaired or arthritic seniors.
 It is also all recorded in a personal voice, which gives the person comfort and familiarity.
 You can record up to 25 daily or weekly reminders, plus it works during power outages and can be recorded in many languages.